aniva/theperfectkitebar/README.md

 Unless explicitly specified otherwise in a part's `README.md`, the recommended default material for most 3D printed components is:

-- [PA12 Nylon (3201PA-F)](https://jlc3dp.com/help/article/3201PA-F-Nylon) — a proven material with excellent UV resistance, toughness, and durability.
+- [PA12 Nylon (3201PA-F)](https://jlc3dp.com/help/article/3201PA-F-Nylon)—a proven material with excellent UV resistance, toughness, and durability.
 It has been field-tested over multiple seasons in both snow and water kiting environments, covering a wide range of conditions (from -20°C to +30°C, in both freshwater and seawater).
-- Non-bar components, such as tools required for assembly, can be made from the cheapest material of your choice (unless otherwise stated in the corresponding README).
-We have found that CBY-resin offers very good accuracy and an excellent price point for items such as jig adapters, presser feet for sewing, and similar tools.
+- Non-bar components, such as tools required for assembly, can be made from the most cost-effective material of your choice (unless otherwise stated in the corresponding README).
+We have found that CBY-resin offers excellent accuracy and an outstanding price point for items such as jig adapters, presser feet for sewing, and similar tools.

 ### Material Recommendations by Use Case